ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/README.md

 # 04_AlphaFold_CAF Analysis

+## Overview

-This directory contains the post-simulation analysis workflow for the `04_AlphaFold_CAF` system in the KDM5C benchmarking study.
+This directory contains the post-simulation analysis workflows for the **04_AlphaFold_CAF** system in the KDM5C benchmarking study.

-## System overview

-`04_AlphaFold_CAF` represents the custom AlphaFold-derived receptor system used for molecular dynamics simulation and subsequent trajectory analysis.
+The `04_AlphaFold_CAF` system represents the **custom AlphaFold-derived receptor model** used for molecular dynamics simulation and subsequent trajectory analysis.
+This analysis module is organized into multiple subdirectories corresponding to major post-MD evaluation categories.

+---

+## System Description

+`04_AlphaFold_CAF` corresponds to the receptor model derived from the **custom AlphaFold prediction** used in the benchmarking workflow.
+It was analyzed across independent MD replicas to assess structural stability, pocket behavior, ligand retention, and interaction features relevant to comparative model evaluation.

+---

-## Directory structure
+## Directory Structure

-- `scripts/`
-  Analysis scripts used for this system

-- `raw_outputs/`
-  Raw outputs produced directly during trajectory analysis, including intermediate files and software-generated results
+- `00_md_extension/` — files and documentation related to MD trajectory extension or extended simulation handling
+- `01_global_stability_analysis/` — analyses of overall protein structural stability, such as RMSD, RMSF, radius of gyration, SASA, and related global metrics
+- `02_pocket_analysis/` — analyses focused on binding-pocket structural behavior and local stability
+- `03_ligand_behavior/` — analyses of ligand stability, ligand–pocket distance, and ligand–protein interaction persistence
+- `README.md` — documentation for the `04_AlphaFold_CAF` analysis module

+---

+## Scope of Analysis

+This directory contains the organized post-MD analysis workflows for the **04_AlphaFold_CAF** system.
+Depending on the specific submodule, analyses may include:

+- global structural stability assessment,
-- `processed_tables/`
+- local binding-pocket behavior,
+- ligand retention and interaction analysis,
-  Cleaned summary tables derived from the raw outputs and used for comparison across replicas and receptor models
+- and summary outputs for comparison across replicas and benchmarked receptor models.

-## Scope of analysis

-This folder contains the workflow used to analyze the custom AlphaFold-derived system after MD simulation.
-Depending on the script set, analyses may include RMSD, RMSF, ligand stability, distance-based measurements, and other post-processing steps relevant to this receptor condition.
+Because different analysis categories require different preprocessing steps, atom selections, and output formats, each workflow is documented separately within its corresponding subdirectory.

+---

-## Reproducibility note
+## Organization and Reproducibility

-This folder is organized separately from the other systems because the post-MD analyses were system-dependent and not fully identical across all receptor models.
+This system is organized as a standalone analysis module so that all post-simulation workflows for the **04_AlphaFold_CAF** condition can be tracked, documented, and reproduced independently from the other receptor models.

+The analysis structure is divided by workflow type rather than by file format alone.
+Each subdirectory contains its own scripts, outputs, and README documentation as needed for reproducibility and downstream interpretation.

+---

-## Related input files
+## Related Input Files

-The corresponding simulation preparation and input files are stored in:
+The corresponding simulation setup, preparation files, and MD input materials for this system are stored separately under:

 `inputs/04_AlphaFold_CAF/`

+These input files are conceptually linked to the present analysis directory but are maintained outside this module to keep simulation setup and post-MD analysis workflows clearly separated.